TheNor01/TheNor01/README.md

 <br />

 ## :brain: What inspired me
 Since the beginning of my studies, I have always had a passion for computer science.
 The curiosity of creating something out of nothing and bringing significant innovation to the world has always fascinated me.
-Helping people solve problems makes you a better person :heart:.
-Thus, this determination has transformed into passion.
+Assisting people in solving problems not only enhances one's problem-solving skills but also contributes to personal growth, making you a better person :heart:

 ## :computer: What i have done